This chicken mince kebab is so succulent and juicy with well-balanced spices that make the kebab irresistibly delicious.

 How to make chicken kebabs with minced meat

-As I said, this recipe is easy and quick to make.
+This recipe is easy and quick to make.
 All you have to do is just mix all the ingredients thoroughly well.
-Shape the chicken mixture in flat discs and then cook them.
+Shape the chicken mixture into flat discs and then cook them.

 You can grill the kebabs on the griddle pan, or bake them in the oven.
 And on a hot sunny day—or on any dry day when you fancy doing it—you can also cook the kebabs on the barbecue.

 To make my life easier, I tweaked the recipe so that my two sons can enjoy those chicken kebabs as well.
 The reason is that the original recipe uses quite a bit of chilli and spices that make the kebabs too spicy for my kids.

 I also improved some of the ingredients and their proportions.

 So that not only will the kebabs be flavorful in taste, but they’ll be juicy and succulent in texture too.